 - Create a medium arch height and keep the arch lifted as you walk.

 - Hit slightly on the outside of the foot as you load weight onto the foot and then push off of the big toe.

 - Wear "motion control" shoes that are firm, and offer structure with good arch support that help keep your foot from flattening too much.
 Flip flops are great for sitting by the pool, but not so great for walking long distances.

 - Alternatively, over-the-counter orthotics can help.
-In general, we like Superfeet orthotics for the average person in need of some arch support.
-We do recommend an individual consultation before buying either shoes or orthotics though to make sure that you buy the correct type.
+In general, we like Foot Levelers' Custom Orthotics for the average person in need of some arch support.
+We do recommend an individual consultation before buying either shoes or custom orthotics though, to make sure that you buy the correct type.

 Tips for people with neutral feet:

 - Wear a "stability" shoe with a medium arch height.

 - You likely won't need orthotics if you wear the correct shoes.